-We have been working on our Data Report, conducting more qualitative interviews, and sharing our findings with key stakeholders.
-We have also been working on our timeline of key events.
+- January 2022 – we have been conducting more qualitative interviews, and sharing our findings with key stakeholders.

-A year after the WHO-China Joint Mission on COVID-19 warmed “much of the global community is not yet ready, in mindset and materially, to implement the measures that have been employed to contain COVID-19” so far, we held out first stakeholder workshop, and started analysing help-line data from Karma Nirvana.
+- February 2021 – A year after the WHO-China Joint Mission on COVID-19 warned “much of the global community is not yet ready…to implement the measures that have been employed to contain COVID-19” so far, we held out first stakeholder workshop, and started analysing help-line data from Karma Nirvana.

 “School closures, isolation from community networks and support services, lockdown, and ongoing economic pressures imposed by the pandemic increase risks of forced marriage; reduce access to support; and exacerbate abuse experienced by those already in forced marriage”.